Skip to main content

 2. Under the Apps tab, click the Google Calendar or Microsoft Calendar card.

-3. Authorise MeetGeek to access your calendar.
+3. Authorize MeetGeek to access your calendar.

-Once connected, your Calendly bookings appear in MeetGeek's Upcoming meetings list within a few minutes.
+Once connected, your Calendly bookings appear in MeetGeek's Upcoming Meetings list within a few minutes.

 Step 4: Make your Voice Agent the default